SumoLogic/sumologic-documentation/docs/manage/manage-subscription/upgrade-cloud-flex-legacy-account.md

 ---
 id: upgrade-cloud-flex-legacy-account
-title: Upgrade a Cloud Flex Legacy Account
+title: Upgrade a Cloud Flex Account (Legacy)
-description: Learn how to upgrade your Sumo Logic account.
+description: Learn how to upgrade Cloud Flex (Legacy) account.
 ---

 This page has information about upgrading a legacy account.
-The account plan has the following account types: Free, Trial, Professional, and Enterprise.
+The Cloud Flex account plan has the following account types: Free, Trial, Professional, and Enterprise.
 For information about each account type, see [Cloud Flex Legacy Accounts](cloud-flex-legacy-accounts.md).

-## Prerequisites

-Who can upgrade your organization's account?
-It depends on your current account type:

-* For Sumo Logic Free accounts, any admin can perform the upgrade.
-That admin is then known as the Account Owner, meaning that they are the only person in the account that can view and change the credit card information.
-* For Sumo Logic Professional accounts, only the existing Account Owner can perform the upgrade.
-* For Sumo Logic Enterprise accounts, upgrades are handled by a Sumo Logic salesperson.

 ## Upgrade options for legacy accounts